renpy/renpy/sphinx/source/testcases.rst

 - The Testcase statement takes test statements, the Ren'py label statement takes Ren'py code.
 Both are mutually excusive.
-- There is no testcase equivalent of the return statement: like in a class or screen definition, the removal of indentation and the end of the block closes the testcase.
+- There is no testcase equivalent of the return statement: like in a python block, the removal of indentation and the end of the block closes the testcase.
 - There can be no test statement outside of a testcase block, while there can be Ren'py code oustside labels (in init blocks for example).